two Dynamic Concrete Pumping pumps working on a project

 The 26 Types of Concrete

-There are many different types of concrete, some of which can be used for the same purpose.
+There are many different types of concrete and concrete building materials, some of which can be used for the same purpose.
 It depends on the goal you wish to achieve.
-You can choose the appropriate form of concrete to accomplish the task.
+You can choose the appropriate form for your concrete work to accomplish the task.

 1. Normal Strength Concrete